Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Discussion

 \subsection{Limitations}

-Our framework relies on supervised training, meaning the accuracy of plane reformatting depends heavily on two key factors: the size and diversity of the training data and the quality of the manual labels used for supervision.
-To enhance performance, future work could incorporate additional training objectives, such as maximizing through-plane flow, to reduce biases introduced by limited datasets or imperfect labels.
-Further evaluation in patients with discordant or complex cardiac anatomy is also needed to confirm our method's generalizability.

-A limitation of this study is the relatively small dataset, comprising 88 scans with only 25 percent from patients.
-Expanding medical imaging datasets is inherently challenging due to strict privacy regulations and the labor-intensive nature of manual annotation.
-As dataset sizes increase, manual labeling becomes increasingly impractical, posing a persistent challenge in medical image analysis.
+Our framework relies on supervised training, meaning that reformatting accuracy depends on two key factors: the size and diversity of the training data, and the quality of the manual labels used for supervision.
+AdaPR was evaluated on a relatively small dataset of 88 scans, only 25\% of which were patients.
+Although errors were slightly larger in patients ($7.47^\circ$ and $4.41$ mm) (\autoref{tab:metrics_vol_and_patients} Appendix), this may reflect the limited representation of patients.
+Increasing the number of patient studies is likely to reduce this difference.
+Nevertheless, expanding clinical imaging datasets is inherently challenging due to strict privacy regulations and the labor-intensive nature of manual labeling.
+As dataset sizes increase, manual labeling becomes increasingly impractical, posing a persistent bottleneck in medical imaging analysis.

-In addition, pre-processing is required when evaluating new datasets, including contrast enhancement and interpolation to isotropic resolution.
-While these steps aim to reduce variability in contrast and resolution across datasets, they may discard valuable information that could improve the accuracy of plane reformatting.
+In addition, pre-processing steps such as contrast enhancement and interpolation to isotropic resolution are required when evaluating new datasets.
+Although these procedures aim to reduce the variability across datasets, they may discard valuable information that could further improve reformatting accuracy.